quekicruz/reading-notes/markdownnotes.md

 #### Now there is different ways to go about with design/implementation process

+#### Lets begin with headers

+Headers are displayed in 6 different ways or tiers and this is showcased by the amount of pound signs presented.

+It begins with Heading 1(#)being the largest heading you will and as heading numbers increase, heading size will decrease in size

+Here is my example of the of different size headings:

+#### This what a 4 tier heading would look like

+##### This is what a 5 tier heading looking like

 #### Lets first start with some lists

 My example of a list would be like so: